redsach/redsach.github.io/_pages/research.md

 Modelling Surface-Plasma Interactions at Europa
 ------
-* Europa has been identified as a potential host for life, and will be explored by the Europa Clipper and JUICE missions in the 2030's
+* Europa has been identified as a potential host for life and will be explored by the Europa Clipper and JUICE missions in the 2030s
-* We simulate the electric potentials on Europa's icy surface resulting from its interaction with its ionosphere and Jupiter's magnetospheric plasma
+* We simulated the electric potentials on Europa's icy surface resulting from its interaction with Jupiter's magnetospheric plasma and instrinsic ionosphere
-* We discuss the consequences of these potentials on the upcoming missions and highlight the need for additional laboratory studies
+* We discussed the implications for upcoming missions and the need for additional laboratory studies
-* Work was conducted in the Ocean Worlds Lab with Tom Nordheim, Camilla Harris, and Kevin Hand
-* The results are published in the <a href="https://iopscience.iop.org/article/10.3847/2041-8213/ad251e" target="_blank">Astrophysical Journal: Letters</a>
+* Published in the <a href="https://iopscience.iop.org/article/10.3847/2041-8213/ad251e" target="_blank">Astrophysical Journal: Letters</a>

 <br/>
 <br/>